oleksyii/Command-Line-Helper/README.md

 3. Install the requirements with `pip install -r requirements. txt`
 4. Run the `main.py` file with your python interprenter.

-> **You will need colorama package insalled to run this app**
+> **You will need colorama package insalled to run this app, so dont forget to run `pip install -r requirements. txt`**

-That's it.
-If you have any questions, feel free to reach out to me on [Slack](https://python25softw-jvd6587.slack.com/team/U073TRZ7TBP)!